chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 In the video we are using [GitHub](./tool-git.md) to host our work instructions.
 GitHub (and tools like it) provide online editing and advanced workflow to support change approval processes.

-- Use [Obsidian](./tool-obsidian.md) - perfect for those who are primarily responsible for creating and evolving.
+Reference: we recommend [Obsidian](./tool-obsidian.md) for those who are primarily responsible for creating and evolving work instructions.
+Obsidian is ideal and enjoyable when writing high-connected content like work instructions.

 ### Always Up to Date